This particular topic is my favorite as for some reason I’m super allergic to dogs and not cats.

 Essential oils are a useful, natural tool in calming the body’s reaction to allergens and can making living with a cat or dog much more pleasant for those who are allergic.

 ***** NOTE: If you are highly allergic to pets and are having a severe allergic reaction, please contact emergency services and not opt for essential oils.
 Essential oil only help manage and/or relive common allergy symptoms ******

-Lavender has many properties which make it ideal for treatment of pet allergies.
+Lavender has many properties that make it ideal for the treatment of pet allergies.